 - These rules are liable to be amended when found necessary.

-- No political/ organisational activities shall be permitted in the
+- No political/organizational activities shall be permitted on the campus.